Logiqx/gps-guides/sessions/contacts/marr/README.md

 #### Estimated Speeds

 In most GPS devices the "estimated" speed will be derived from the observable Doppler shift in the carrier signal from each individual satellite.
-The effects of noise are reduced by a Kalman filter (or to be more precise and extended Kalman filter), resulting in the best possible estimate of the true speed.
+The effects of noise are reduced by a Kalman filter (or to be more precise an extended Kalman filter), resulting in the best possible estimate of the true speed.

 The max speed reported by the Ironman and Timex Connect was 18.97 mph and this was also the max speed in the FIT file.
 All of the speeds "estimated" by the Ironman and recorded in the FIT file are shown in the chart below.